Stop motion: Alexander Shiryaev

 As a means to plan his performances, ballet dancer and choreographer Alexander Shiryaev started making approximately 20- to 25-centimeter-tall puppets out of papier-mâché on poseable wire frames.
 He then sketched all the sequential movements on paper.
 When he arranged these vertically on a long strip, it was possible to give a presentation of the complete dance with a home cinema projector.
 Later on, he bought a movie camera and between 1906 and 1909 he made many short films, including puppet animations.
 As a dancer and choreographer, Shiryaev had a special talent to create motion in his animated films.
 According to animator Peter Lord his work was decades ahead of its time.
-Part of Shiryaev's animation work is featured in Viktor Bocharov's documentary "Alexander Shiryaev: A Belated Premiere" (2003).
+Part of Shiryaev's animation work is featured in Viktor Bocharov's documentary Alexander Shiryaev: A Belated Premiere (2003).

-Władysław Starewicz (Russian period)
+Ladislas Starevich (Russian period)

-Polish-Russian Władysław Starewicz (1882–1965), started his film career around 1909 in Kaunas filming live insects.
+Polish-Russian Ladislas Starevich (1882–1965), started his film career around 1909 in Kaunas filming live insects.
 He wanted to document rutting stag beetles, but the creatures wouldn't cooperate or would even die under the bright lamps needed for filming.
-He solved the problem by using wire for the limbs of dried beetles and then animating them in stop motion.
-The resulting short film, presumably 1 minute long, was probably titled by the Latin name for the species: Жук-олень (Lucanus Cervus) (1910, considered lost).
+He solved the problem by using wire for the limbs of dried beetles and then animating them in stop-motion.
+The resulting short film, presumably 1 minute long, was probably titled by the Latin name for the species: Lucanus Cervus (Жук-олень, 1910, considered lost).